babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

 # Tata-1Mg-Homeopathic-medicine-Analysis

 The project involves analyzing homeopathic medicine data, including benefits, pricing, brands, ratings, and ingredients.
-The goal is to create an interactive dashboard for cost analysis and optimal product selection in opening a homeopathic medicine store.
+The goal is to create an interactive dashboard for cost analysis and optimal product selection.

 ##   **User's Manual:**